Go-or-Grow Models in Biology: a Monster on a Leash: Discussion

 Although these go-or-grow models have been widely employed, they present a range of analytical and numerical challenges associated with the emergence of highly unstable patterns and irregular traveling waves under specific assumptions on the transition functions.
 While these issues have been observed in different contexts \cite{pham2012,Anna2}, we highlighted and integrated them into a common framework.
 Singularities arise, driven by an extreme version of the Turing instability, where the diffusion coefficient of the activator is zero.
 All high frequencies are unstable, leading to oscillations and patterns on fine scales.
 Of course, this instability has conditions, and if these conditions are not satisfied, then the model is well-behaved.

 Focusing on specific analytical properties of go-or-grow models that can be effectively addressed, we extensively reviewed results related to the critical domain problem and the analysis of the existence and minimal speed of traveling wave solutions for the general go-or-grow model and its specialized variants.
-For the critical domain problem, we revisited classical results concerning the FKPP equation \cite{britton1986reaction,wang2024upper} and connected them to recent findings related to the general go-or-grow model \cite{ThiessenDomain}.
-Under specific assumptions about the transition and growth functions, we significantly generalize previous results on the bifurcation between domain size and the existence of non-trivial steady-state solutions.
+For the critical domain problem, we revisited classical results concerning the FKPP equation \cite{britton1986reaction,wang2024upper} and connected them to findings related to the general go-or-grow model, which show the bifurcation between domain size and the existence of non-trivial steady-state solutions, under specific assumptions about the transition and growth functions.
 In our examination of traveling wave solutions, we outlined the necessary assumptions that the general go-or-grow model~\eqref{general-model} must meet to be classified as a cooperative system.
 This classification allows us to apply a robust theoretical framework concerning the existence of traveling waves and invasion speed, as established in the literature \cite{fang2009monotone,weinberger2002analysis}.
 Similar to our analysis of the critical domain size, we establish a connection to the FKPP equation, thereby generalizing previous results to the context of the general go-or-grow model~\eqref{general-model} introduced here.

 \paragraph{Open Problems} While we have reviewed a wide array of analytical and numerical results concerning this special class of mathematical models, several important mathematical questions remain unresolved.
 One intriguing question that arises from our analysis pertains to the convergence of the fast-transition rate system \eqref{Scaling_FTR} to system \eqref{gen-fast-transition1} as $\ep \to 0$, specifically in the context of traveling wave solutions: what assumptions must be satisfied for the limit $\ep \to 0$ to ensure convergence (in some sense) of \eqref{Scaling_FTR} to \eqref{gen-fast-transition1}?
 Furthermore, if \eqref{Scaling_FTR} meets these necessary conditions, what does the wave speed of \eqref{Scaling_FTR} converge to in this limit?
 How does this relate to the minimum wave speed of the corresponding FKPP equation given by \eqref{FKPP_FTS}?